pavansathwik1101/Twitter-SentimentalAnalysis/README.md

 # Twitter-SentimentalAnalysis
-Here we are using exisiting dataset from kaggle to train the model for classifying tweets into positive negative neutral. we are using 3 different algorithms to train the model
+Here we are using exisiting dataset from kaggle to train the model for classifying tweets into positive negative neutral.\n we are using 3 different algorithms to train the model
      - Bernoulli Naive Bayes
      - Support Vector Machine